Keyboard shortcuts

 To build all API documentation for all crates in the rust-random/rand repository, run:

-# Build doc for all modules:
+# Build doc for all crates in the workspace:

-cargo doc --all --no-deps
+cargo doc --workspace --no-deps --all-features --open

 On Linux, it is easy to set up automatic rebuilds after any edit: